-The Capital Trial Unit of the Federal Community Defender for the Eastern District of Pennsylvania is now accepting applications from law students interested in public service and criminal law for our summer 2023 internship program.
-Our unit provides pre-trial and trial-stage representation to federal criminal defendants whose cases have been authorized by the U.S. Attorney General as capital prosecutions.
+The Capital Trial Unit provides pre-trial and trial-stage representation to federal criminal defendants whose cases have been authorized by the U.S. Attorney General as capital prosecutions.
 We represent clients in a number of federal jurisdictions around the country.
 We partner with experienced local counsel, investigators, mitigation specialists, and other experts to provide high-level legal representation and support to clients who are at risk of being sentenced to death.

 We expect that our interns will assist in some or all of the following: